Yuyan-Lei/MobileAppDev-FindMeow/README.md

 # MobileAppDev-FindMeow
 ## Group Members
-Cuichan Wu
-Yuyan Lei
-Zhongyi Lu
+Cuichan Wu, Yuyan Lei, Zhongyi Lu

 ## Description
 FindMeow is an app designed for pet lovers to select and buy your favorite cats online without leaving home to start a life with pets!
 With online functions such as searching or filtering for available kittens, browsing and star favorite catteries, and viewing nearby available kittens or catteries, the app is a convenient platform for catteries to share information and for pet lovers to buy dream cats.

 * **Convenient and lightweight pet trading portal**
-* * Anytime, anywhere, you can view nearby pet trading information and shopping offers.
+ * Anytime, anywhere, you can view nearby pet trading information and shopping offers.
 Buying a cat is super easy!

 * **Coverage**
-* * Dozens of pet breeds in our app are sold.
+ * Dozens of pet breeds in our app are sold.
 Pick up your favorite one!

 * **Pet community**
-* * You can obtain knowledge about pets and share your stories with your loved cats at any time.
+ * You can obtain knowledge about pets and share your stories with your loved cats at any time.

 * **Seller certification**
-* * All pet sellers in our app are certified!
+ * All pet sellers in our app are certified!
 Don’t worry about choosing a credible seller.

 ## Slogan